 Although it’s said that you cannot put a price on a good education, it seems that in today’s financial climate, choosing to go the private route is by no means the easy pathway.

-Should it become untenable to continue paying private school fees for any reason, then it is worth getting in touch with The Canon Holmes Memorial Trust.
+Should it become untenable to continue paying private school fees for any reason, it's important to contact the school immediately.
+If help is unavailable, it may be worth contacting The Canon Holmes Memorial Trust.
 The Trust provides financial assistance to parents and carers who, due to a change in family finances or circumstances, can no longer meet their private school financial commitments.

-It is also worth noting that, the Educational Trusts' Forum can provide grants via one or more of their members in their association of independent charitable educational trusts.
+The Educational Trusts' Forum can provide grants via one or more of their members in their association of independent charitable educational trusts.
+Priority is given to those in critical exam years (year 11 and year 13).